Staff profile

 Biography

-Tentative title: "Word and Flesh: Methods in Evangelical Ethics of LGB+ relationships"
+Tentative title: "Word and Flesh: Evangelical ethical arguments on LGBT+ relationships"

 The evangelical churches continue to cause serious harm to God's LGBTIQ+ children.
 There is both considerable division and significant development among evangelicals and other Christians on the question of whether erotic relationships between couples who are not binary-gendered, cisgender, and heterosexual can be accepted and blessed by churches.

-For my PhD in Theology and Religion, I am analysing and evaluating methods used by evangelical Christians to understand and discuss the ethics of homoeroticism (sexual or otherwise erotic/romantic relationshpis between people perceived to be of the same gender and/or sex).
+For my PhD in theological ethics, I am analysing and evaluating arguments and theological-ethical methods by evangelical Christians talking about LGBT+ relationships: arguing for or against the inherited prohibition of LGBT+ relationships and/or providing other ethical contributions in light of acceptance or rejection of the inherited prohibition.
 I am looking at people who identify as evangelicals, inside and outside academia, from both affirming and non-affirming perspectives, who have written or spoken at some length in English, and whose views are currently influential.

-This research involves examining explicit and implicit methods in Christian ethics as well as surveying and analysing evangelical understandings of gender, sex, and marriage.
+This research involves examining arguments and explicit and implicit methods in Christian ethics as well as surveying and analysing evangelical understandings of gender, sex, and marriage.
 It brings together my interest in ethical methods with my evangelical background and my passions for equity, inclusion, and wellbeing—particularly for LGBTIQ+ people.
 I hope my work can help improve understanding of evangelical and other Christian perspectives.
-I also hope it can help evangelicals and other Christians in our reflection on our God-given revelation and mission, and to find a place in that picture for LGB+ relationships to thrive in our communities.
+I also hope it can help evangelicals and other Christians in our reflection on our God-given revelation and mission, and to find a place in that picture for LGBTIQ+ people and their relationships to thrive in our communities.

 Research interests